MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-relecloud.md

 :::image type="content" source="../images/relecloud.png" alt-text="Diagram of architecture." lightbox="../images/relecloud.png":::

 *Figure 1: Diagram of architecture.
 Not all Azure services are represented in the diagram.
-It has been simplified to hilight the core concepts of how resources are organized within the architecture.*
+It has been simplified to highlight the core concepts of how resources are organized within the architecture.*

 ## Deployment guidelines

-The customer scenario outlined above can be deployed by referencing the following architectures for the Relecloud data management zanding zone and data landing zone:
+The customer scenario outlined above can be deployed by referencing the following architectures for the Relecloud data management landing zone and data landing zone:

 ### Data management landing zone deployment